Updated November 2022.

 * Certain authorized export transactions.

-The easiest category for most people will be to choose “support for the Cuban people” when nothing else applies to you.
+The most common reason for a visit for American citizens is “support for the Cuban people”.
 Please go to your Ministry of Foreign Affairs web page for US travel advice to Cuba to check your options.

 From the spring of 2022, you can now do your health declaration for entry to Cuba online.